-Xarelto's approval expandedNovember 5th, 2012 in Medications /
+Xarelto's approval expandedNovember 5, 2012 in Medicine & Health / Medications

 (HealthDay)—Approval of the anti-clotting drug Xarelto (rivaroxaban) has been expanded by the U.S. Food and Drug Administration to include treating deep vein thrombosis (DVT) or pulmonary embolism.